 This document provides guidance about the provision of health surveillance specifically for the higher education sector.
 It is not intended that this should be a guide to health surveillance for situations which are common to all places of employment.
-It provides guidance on surveillance required under COSHH legislation and where health surveillance is not strictly required by legislation but may be considered on the basis of first principles (for example research into nanoparticulates).
+It provides guidance on surveillance required under Control of Substances Hazardous to Health Regulations (COSHH) 2002 legislation and where health surveillance is not strictly required by legislation but may be considered on the basis of first principles (for example research into nanoparticulates).